jmadinlab/traits/public/bulk_import.md

 A bulk import of observations and measurements is the fastest way to get data into the database.
 The import function accepts csv-formatted spreadsheets and runs a number of tests to make sure your data fit correctly into the database (note that you can export csv-formatted files from Excel using "Save as...").
 Any errors will reject the entire import and the system will attempt to tell you where the errors occur, so you can fix these and try the import again.</p>

-The spreadsheet you import must have a header with following column names.
+The spreadsheet you import must have a header with the following column names.

     observation_id, access, user_id, specie_id, location_id, resource_id, trait_id, standard_id, methodology_id, value, value_type, precision, precision_type, precision_upper, replicates, notes

 `specie_id` and `trait_id` may be substituted for `specie_name` and `trait_name`, respectively, which can be useful for navigating large data entry spreadsheets.
 These names must reflect the database names exactly, and so best to copy and paste names directly from the database.

 `resource_id` is reserved for the original data resource.
-You can credit papers that compiled large datasets from the literature by adding a column named `resource_secondary_id`.
+You can credit papers that compiled large datasets from the literature by adding a column named `resource_secondary_id`. `resource_id` and `resource_secondary_id` may be substituted for `resource_doi` and `resource_secondary_doi`, respectively (the doi should start with "10", not "doi:").
+The resource will automatically be added using Crossref if the doi is not in the database.

 Copy and paste the above into a text file and save as `import_trait_author_year.csv`, where author and year correspond with the resource (paper).
 Alternatively, download a [CSV](/import_template_author_year.csv) or [Excel](/import_template_author_year.xlsx) template.

 ### Observation-level data

+    [FIX] The first six columns are associated with the observation. observation_id is an unique integer that groups a set of measurements into one observation. access is a boolean value indicating if the observation should be accessible (0 denotes private and 1 denotes public). user_id is the unique ID (integer) of the person entering the data. specie_id or specie_name is the unique ID or name of the coral species of which the observation was taken. location_id is the unique ID of the location where the observation took place. resource_id is the unique ID of the resource (paper) where the observation was published. resource_id can be empty for unpublished data, in which case access must be private (0) until the data are published and the published resource is entered. resource_secondary_id can be optionally included when entering data from a paper that compiled data from other resources.

 `observation_id` is an unique integer that groups a set of measurements into one observation.
 In [example 1](#example1) below, the first four rows belong to the same observation of a coral.